O-LavenderAshburn/honeytype/README.md

  I just wanted to eat my toast in peace...

-# HoneyType:
+# HoneyType Compiler:

-**Honeytype** is an attempt to make a programming language compiler.
+**Honeytype** Compiler is a compiler for the HoneyType programming language (syntax coming soon).

-I don't entirely know what I am doing but we will get there.
+Let this readme state that I don't entirely know what I am doing.